PayneLab/cptac/devdocs/cheat_sheet.md

 2. Run `conda activate YourEnvironment`, substituting in the name of your environment

 To clone the repository from GitHub:
-1. Open the GitHub page, click on the green button that says `Clone or Download`, and copy the URL in the box
+1. Open the GitHub page, click on the green button that says "Clone or Download", and copy the URL in the box
 2. Open your Git Bash or terminal, and navigate to the directory you want to store the repository in
 3. Run this command: `git clone https://the.url.provided/goes/here`, subbing in the URL you copied